mrisher/smtp-sts/mta-sts.md

    message, enforcing STARTTLS and, assuming a policy is present, PKIX certificate validation as described in (#mx-certificate-validation), "MX Certificate Validation."
-3. Upon message retries, a message MAY be permanently failed following first checking for the presence of a new policy (as indicated by the `id` field in the `_mta-sts` TXT record).
+3. A message delivery MUST NOT be permanently failed until the sender has first checked for the presence of a new policy (as indicated by the `id` field in the `_mta-sts` TXT record).
+If a new policy is not found, senders SHOULD apply existing rules for the case of temporary message delivery failures (as discussed in [@!RFC5321] section 4.5.4.1).

 # Operational Considerations